We're here to help

 • Understanding of the charity sector.

-• Understanding of regional and corporate fundraising.
+• Understanding of community and events fundraising

 • Understanding of Blesma’s vision, purpose, and achievements.